MaxChangInnodisk/ivit-i-web-api-fast/docs/Direction.md

 You need to follow the step below to use application:
 Step 1.
 [Setting Config](#setting-app-config).
 Step 2.
 [Create Instance](#create-instance).
 Step 3.
 Follow the [format of input parameter](#format-of-input-parameter) to use application.
+Other features : Different situation needs different value of "trancking distance".You can follow [here](#adjust-trancking-distance) to adjust trancking distance.
 And the description of application output is [here](#application-output).
 ## Setting app config
 * The description of key from config.(*) represent must be set.